 Q: Which are the best places/suburbs to live in Cape Town as an expat?

 A: It depends on what you are looking for.
-City Centre is great “start-up” zone to gain familiarity of the city, communities, and the nightlife that the city has to offer.
+City Centre is a great “start-up” zone to gain familiarity of the city, communities, and the nightlife that the city has to offer.
 The city is buzzing 24/7, so it can be quite noisy.
 Naturally, rent is more expensive with limited space in city-centre locations.

-If you are looking for a cooler, rain-covered neighborhood, look no further than the mossy Southern Suburbs.
-The Northern Suburbs are great for beach weather, especially if you are keen to pick-up wind surfing!.
+If you are looking for a cooler, rain-covered neighbourhood, look no further than the mossy Southern Suburbs.
+The Northern Suburbs are great for beach weather, especially if you are keen to pick-up wind surfing!
 For the price of a flat in the city, you can typically get a house in the suburbs with more green space.
 This is probably more suitable for expats moving to Cape Town with children or pets.

 Q: How do you rate the standard of housing in the city?